MahmoudYounes/QBeOS/scripts/fatfs/README.md

 - burn the generated image to any device.

 # Caveats
-- this tool maybe or maybe not be tightly coupled with QBeOS.
+- this tool may be or may not be tightly coupled with QBeOS.
 - this tool is not a generic tool to create FAT drives or images.
 It only supports one usecase which is to create a QBeOS boot image formatted as FAT32.
 However, this tool can be extended to be a general purpose tool for FAT filesystem.